 Magento does allow you to add blog posts and articles to your site, but the functionality is not as robust as what WordPress offers.
 However, Magento offers a wide variety of plugins and extensions that you can use to get the look and feel that you want for your Magento store.
 WordPress, on the other hand, offers a much more comprehensive blogging experience.
 With WordPress, you can easily add and manage blog posts and articles.

 WordPress vs Magento: Price

 In comparison to Magento, WordPress is more cost-effective.
 Magento’s robust built-in eCommerce capabilities come at a premium price, and even if you’re using an open-source installation, you’ll still have to pay a premium in Magento development hours if you want to completely personalize your shop and make it your own.

 Magento’s paid-for solution is ideally suited for established B2C and B2B retailers, including corporations.
-To obtain a quotation, please contact our Magento sales team.
+To obtain a quotation, please explore our Magento 2 development services or contact our Magento sales team.
 However, as a point of comparison, the cost of Magento’s corporate solution might range anywhere from $22,000 and $125,000 each year.

 WordPress is a completely free platform to download and use.
 Just though the program itself is free to download does not imply that it will be fully free to operate your website on this platform after it has been installed on your system.
 You’ll still need to buy the items listed below.

 - Security (from $50, ongoing or one-off charge).